 How the research is conducted

-Market research: Bring them to your facility or survey, then: Ask the audience, offer surveys and samples, gain reactions and bounce ideas off the group (if focus grouping).
+Market research: Bring the user to your facility or survey.
+Next, ask the audience, offer surveys and samples, gain reactions, and bounce ideas off the group (if focus grouping).
 Probe and try to avoid closed-ended questions (surveys) or group dynamics (focus groups).
 Carefully figure out how they think about some topic or problem you are trying to solve.

-User research: Go to their home or workspace, then: Observe the users, their surrounding experience and listen to their stories.
+User research: Go to the user home or workspace.
+While there, Observe the users, their surrounding experience and listen to their stories.
 Learn about their issues, values, goals, tasks, cultural, social or emotional aspects of the problems they try to solve based on their actual habits and routines.

 Why it's conducted